 provisional ballot at your polling place.
 Your county board of elections will then verify that you did not vote by mail before counting your provisional ballot.

 What can I do to protect myself and others from COVID-19?

 If you are planning to vote in person on election day, please follow these steps to help ensure a safe and orderly voting experience for everyone:

 Wear a mask that covers your nose and mouth.
-This can be a cloth mask or scarf, like you would wear in a grocery store.

 We strongly encourage voters to wear masks out of respect for their fellow voters and for the dedicated poll workers staffing the polling places.
 Voters who are not wearing a mask will not be denied their right to vote.

 Bring your own blue- or black-ink pen to mark your ballot to limit your exposure to shared surfaces.

 Practice good hand hygiene.
 You may want to bring hand sanitizer with you for your personal use.

 Maintain social distance from poll workers and other voters.
 This means staying about six feet apart from other people while you are waiting in line, checking in and voting.

 Follow instructions from poll workers and other election officials.
 They are there to help things run smoothly.